TRON-US/go-btfs/README.md

 #### Running a btfs node on btfs private net:
-Put the swarm.key in /.btfs, and then run the node
+Put the swarm.key in /.btfs, and then run the node.
+[How to generate swarm.key](https://github.com/Kubuxu/go-ipfs-swarm-key-gen)
 ```
 mv swarm.key /.btfs
 btfs daemon